Using the DMF Recorder Node

 - Select the option to Re-enable the filter, as shown below.

-Switches not associated with a sFlow collector (either a global sFlow collector or a switch-specific sFlow collector) do not have an active feature even if the feature is enabled.
-Ensure the fabric has been configured for sFlow and a sFlow collector has been configured.
+Switches not affiliated with a sFlow collector (either a global sFlow collector or a switch-specific sFlow collector) do not have an active feature even if the feature is enabled.
+Ensure the fabric is set up for sFlow and a configured sFlow collector exists.
 To verify that a configured global sFlow collector exists, use the command:

 Controller-1# show sflow default